wp-plugins/livepress/readme.txt

 = How do I use the author avatar shortcode? =

+As of version 0.6 the plugin comes with a tinymce plugin which makes it very easy to insert shortcode(s).

-It's simple: just add [authoravatars] into your post and hit save!
-There's also a number of [parameters](http://codex.wordpress.org/User:Bforchhammer/Author_Avatars_ShortCode_Documentation) available!
+If you'd like to do it manually it's still simple: just add [authoravatars] into your post and hit save!
+There's a large number of [parameters](http://codex.wordpress.org/User:Bforchhammer/Author_Avatars_ShortCode_Documentation) available.

+The plugin comes with two shortcodes: [authoravatars] for lists of avatars and [show_avatar] for single avatars.

 = I can't get my widget to show users from multiple blogs! =